 Tomatoes can be preserved by freezing, canning, or drying with good results.
 For best results, remove the skins of all varieties of tomatoes before preserving them.

-Peeling tomatoes is a step that many seem to loathe and consider an unimportant extra step.
-Perhaps it is the word ‘peel’ that makes the task distasteful as peel means to remove the outer covering or skin from a fruit or vegetable usually with a knife—like peeling an apple or a potato.
-My grandma used the term, ‘slip the skin’ which really seems more appropriate for removing the skin from a tomato.
+Removing tomato skin, sometimes called peeling or skinning, means removing the outer covering or skin from a fruit or vegetable, usually with a knife—like peeling an apple or a potato.
+My grandma said, ‘slip the skin,’ which seems more appropriate for removing the skin from a tomato.
 The process is simple:

 Removing the skins is important for these reasons: